 Sport Ecology (15 credits)

-The aim of this module is to provide students with an understanding of:
+The aims of this module are to provide students with an understanding of:

 - The impact of climate change and environmental degradation on sports performance and business at the community, elite, and pro levels.
 Using contemporary examples from varied geographic contexts, the module will explore how sport can identify, interpret, and adapt to mounting climate challenges such as extreme heat conditions and natural disasters.